dragnilar/Databvase/README.md

 <u>Databvase</u> is a small, lightweight query tool, designed similarly to SQL Server Management Studio.

-It is a hobby project, so do not expect it to be anywhere as nearly as powerful as SSMS.
+This is a "fun" project, so do not expect this to have the same level of backing or development turn around as the likes of Microsoft or Jetbrains.

-Also expect it to have possible performance problems when compared to SSMS.
+Also expect this to have possible performance problems when compared to SSMS (for now at least).
+If you find performance problems, please open an issue or comment on a pre-existing one in the issues section.

 It primarily makes use of SMO and <a href="http://www.devexpress.com">DevExpress</a> to provide an experience that is close to SSMS in terms of basic functionality and also providing some features that SSMS does not provide by default.